marcmo/android_alarm_manager/README.md

 If alarm callbacks will need access to other Flutter plugins, including the alarm manager plugin itself, it is necessary to teach the background service how to initialize plugins.
-This is done by giving the `AlarmService` a callback to call in the application's `onCreate` method.
+This is done by giving the `AlarmReceiver` a callback to call in the application's `onCreate` method.
 See the example's [Application overrides](https://github.com/flutter/plugins/blob/master/packages/android_alarm_manager/example/android/app/src/main/java/io/flutter/plugins/androidalarmmanagerexample/Application.java).
 In particular, its `Application` class is as follows: